Is this program for me?

 - Comprehensive Exam or Master’s Thesis

 Since degree plans change periodically, students will follow the degree plan that is in place at the time in which they complete an official, approved degree plan.
-Following is the most current sample degree plan:
+For the most current sample degree plan, please contact program co-directors listed on the right hand side of this page.

 What can I do with my degree?

-Graduates with a M.Ed. in Teaching may pursue the following careers:
+Graduates with a M.Ed. in Teaching/Teacher Education may pursue the following careers:

 - Community College Instructors